A tracking reference that emits light or radio waves, often a strobing LED

 The number of dimensions an object or headset can move or be tracked in 3D space.
 A 3 DoF system can track position or orientation, but not both simultaneously, while a 6 DoF system can track position and orientation simultaneously.

-The use of machine vision or other techniques to derive a depth matte which can then be used to realistically composite elements live for simulcam or other visualization purposes.
+The use of machine vision or other techniques to derive a depth matte which can then be used to accurately occlude cg and live elements for simulcam or other visualization purposes.
 Can be advantageous when compared to earlier chromakey type compositing techniques.

 A method of camera tracking which uses a sensor mounted directly on the camera and searches for trackable features such as markers in the ceiling or a map of the physical set using machine vision techniques.
 See also outside-in tracking.